 Doc.CH: SNSF supports 22 doctoral students in the humanities and social sciences

-In January 2021, the SNSF awarded 22 grants (14 in the humanities and 8 in the social sciences).
-The grantees will work at twelve Swiss higher education institutions.
-55% of the grantees are women and 45% men.
-They will receive an average of 214,000 francs per project to cover the project costs and their own salary.
-The average duration of the grants is 40 months (Doc.CH grants can last for 2 to 4 years).
+In July 2021, the SNSF awarded 22 Doc.CH grants (13 in the humanities, 9 in social sciences).
+The grantees will start working at eight Swiss higher education institutions.
+50% of grantees are women and 50% men.
+The grantees were awarded an average amount of 214,000 francs to cover project costs and their salaries as doctoral students.
+The average duration of a grant is 42 months, but some may be extended to two to four years.